TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Basic-Setup.md

 ![!Proxy Server](images/qbt-options-connection-proxy-server.png)

-This is where you would add for example your SOCKS5 settings from your VPN provider.
+This is where you would add, for example, your SOCKS5 settings from your VPN provider.

 !!! success ""
-    **Suggested: `I personally don't recommend this unsecure option being it's un-encrypted and only spoofs your IP.`**
+    **Suggested: `I personally don't recommend this unsecure option, as it's un-encrypted and only spoofs your IP.`**

 ------